Hybrid Quantum Cryptography from Communication Complexity

 \subsubsection{Advantages over standard QKD}

 Our results illustrate that the QCT hybrid security model constitutes a promising route to enhance the capabilities and effectiveness of quantum cryptography, while retaining some core advantage against classical cryptography: the possibility of providing everlasting security.
-In particular, our protocol offers the following benefits: \begin{itemize} \item \textbf{Boosted key rates:} Security can be achieved while sending up to $\mathcal{O}\big( \frac{\sqrt{n}}{\log(n)}\big)$ photons per channel use, overcoming the standard limit of one photon per channel use.
+In particular, our protocol offers the following benefits: \begin{itemize} \item \textbf{Boosted key rates:} Security can be achieved while sending up to $\mathcal{O}\left( \frac{\sqrt{n}}{\log(n)}\right)$ photons per channel use, overcoming the standard limit of one photon per channel use.
 As detailed in Section \ref{sec:key_estab}, the HM-QCT protocol, based on the $\beta PM$ problem, can be implemented with 2 single-mode threshold detectors, and performance can hence be benchmarked with 2-output-mode protocols.
-The fact that security can be achieved with many photons per channel use leads to asymptotic achievable secret key rates that can be boosted by a factor $\mathcal{O}\big( \frac{\sqrt{n}}{\log(n)}\big)$ with respect to BB84 QKD.
-As illustrated on Figure \ref{fig:keyrate_comparison}, HM-QCT could moreover overcome the fundamental secret key capacity \cite{pirandolaFundamentalLimitsRepeaterless2017}. \item \textbf{Improved functionalities:} A fascinating advantage of enabling multiple copies per channel use is the potential to consistently hit the classical capacity of one bit per channel use over relatively short distances, as illustrated in Figure\ \ref{fig:keyrate_comparison} — a feat unseen in standard QKD.
-Moreover, multiple photons not only offer improved efficiency but also enable multicast key distribution (conference key agreement \cite{murtaQuantumConferenceKey2020}) with up to $\mathcal{O}\big(\frac{\sqrt{n}}{\log(n)}\big)$ authorized Bobs simultaneously. \item \textbf{Security with untrusted detectors}: Eve's information can be upper bounded by only considering the state that Alice inputs and does not require (as in QKD) any information about Bob's measurement results.
+The fact that security can be achieved with many photons per channel use leads to asymptotic achievable secret key rates that can be boosted by a factor $\mathcal{O}\left( \frac{\sqrt{n}}{\log(n)}\right)$ with respect to BB84 QKD.
+As illustrated on Figure \ref{fig:keyrate_comparison}, HM-QCT could moreover overcome the fundamental secret key capacity \cite{pirandolaFundamentalLimitsRepeaterless2017}. \item \textbf{Improved functionalities:} A notable advantage of enabling multiple copies per channel use is the potential to consistently hit the classical capacity of one bit per channel use over relatively short distances, as illustrated in Figure\ \ref{fig:keyrate_zoom} — a feat impossible in standard QKD.
+Moreover, multiple photons not only offer improved efficiency but also enable multicast key distribution (conference key agreement \cite{murtaQuantumConferenceKey2020}) with up to $\mathcal{O}\left(\frac{\sqrt{n}}{\log(n)}\right)$ authorized Bobs simultaneously. \item \textbf{Security with untrusted measurement devices}: Eve's information can be upper bounded by considering only the dimension of the quantum state prepared by Alice and does not require (as in standard QKD) any information about Bob's measurement results.
 Additionally, since Alice can send multiple photons, HM-QCT can operate at short distances with a detection probability approaching 100\% at Bob.
 Combining these features enables us to define a variation of the protocol, called SDI-HM-QKD, which exhibits semi-device-independent security.